Introduction to Move Tool in Photoshop

 Click on Ctrl/Cmd and then do right-click on any of the layers and then choose link layers to link two layers.
-When a handful of layers are linked together, you can click on the distribute and align buttons in the options bar as a substitute for navigating the layer.
+When a handful of layers are linked together, you can click on the distribution and align buttons in the options bar to substitute for navigating the layer.

 - 3D Mode: